phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 }
 ```

 We no longer need to use `extern "C"` or `no_mangle` for our entry point, as the macro defines the real lower level `_start` entry point for us.
 The `kernel_main` function is now a completely normal Rust function, so we can choose an arbitrary name for it.
-The important thing is that it is type-checked so that a compilation error occurs when we now try to modify the function signature in any way, for example adding an argument or changing the argument type.
+The important thing is that it is type-checked so that a compilation error occurs when we use a wrong function signature, for example by adding an argument or changing the argument type.

 ## Implementation